How a Domestic Violence Lawyer Can Help

 Domestic Violence Penalties in Berkeley, CA

-Most domestic violence crimes are considered “wobbler offenses.”
-This means they can be charged as either misdemeanors or felonies, depending on the specific details of your case.
-Factors that may increase your penalties include showing no remorse, having a detailed criminal history, involving a child, and other factors.
+Most domestic violence crimes in Berkeley are considered “wobbler offenses,” meaning they can be charged as either misdemeanors or felonies depending on the specifics of your case.
+Several factors—such as lack of remorse, prior criminal history, or involvement of a child—can increase the severity of your penalties.

 Misdemeanor Domestic Violence Penalties

-A misdemeanor domestic battery conviction could result in up to one year in county jail and fines up to $2,000.
+A misdemeanor domestic violence conviction in Berkeley may result in up to one year in county jail and fines reaching $2,000.

 Felony Domestic Violence Penalties

-A felony domestic violence conviction could result in up to three years in prison and fines up to $10,000.
+Felony domestic violence charges carry harsher consequences, including up to three years in state prison and fines as high as $10,000.

 You may also be facing additional sentence enhancements if you have previous felony convictions on your record.
 California’s “Three Strikes” law could impose extra prison time of as much as twenty-five years to life, depending on your prior criminal history.